Norumbega Park: History

+Mason Work was contracted by Arthur Muldoon.

 By the 1905 season, the outdoor theater at Norumbega Park was replaced by a luxurious enclosed facility called the Great Steel Theater.
 The new venue featured vaudeville acts, plays (dramas, comedies, and musicals) as well as moving pictures shown on a novel device called a "Komograph".
 The Great Steel Theater was the largest theater in New England, and the park’s zoo was the largest in New England.